karengut97/kickstarter-analysis/README.md

 Theater Campaigns have shown success:
 ![ParentCategoryOutcomes](Resources/ParentCategoryOutcomes.png)

-Louise should consider a launch in the June timeline:
+Louise should consider a launch in the May timeline:
 ![OutcomesBasedOnLaunchDate](Resources/OutcomesBasedOnLaunchDate.png)